zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-05-16-cleaning-code.markdown

 }
 {% endhighlight %}

-After cleaning (removal of comments, empty lines, import statemants, and leading and trailing whitespaces in each line):
+Lastly, Sokrates removes statements that are frequenlty automatically inserted and highly duplicated, such as import statements.
+Sokrates also removes leading and trailing or repeated whitespaces in each line, to be able to identify pieces of code that only differ by their whitespace distribution.
+This process leads to the following **9 lines** that are used to detect duplication:

 {% highlight java %}
 public class LowerCaseOperation extends StringOperation {